There's Got to Be a Morning After Pill: Reviews

 "There's Got to Be a Morning After Pill" received mixed reviews from television critics.
 Eric Goldman of IGN awarded the episode an 8.5 out of 10, indicating that it was "great."
 He thought that it was indicative of an overall upward trend in the quality of Veronica Mars and praised the episode's balance between the case-of-the-week and the Dean O'Dell story arc.
 "Like last week's episode, 'There's Got to Be a Morning After Pill' benefited from integrating already established characters into a mystery of the week."
 He was positive towards the mystery of the week in general, stating that it made him realize that it was possible to make good episodes with only a stand-alone mystery.
 However, he was critical of the development of Veronica and Logan's relationship, particularly Logan's new character traits.
 "Let's just hope they don't get back together again next week, or anytime soon, because this horse has been beaten to death as it is."
 Kelly West of Cinema Blend was positive towards the episode, calling it "jam-packed with drama".
 However, she stated that she would have enjoyed the episode more if Mac, Piz, Wallace, or Parker had made an appearance.
 Reviewer Alan Sepinwall enjoyed the pairing of Bonnie and her father, played by Chris Ellis.

 Rowan Kaiser, writing for The A.V.
 Club gave a mixed review, criticizing the case-of-the-week and finding it indicative of a "wobbly" season.
-He thought that the case of the week was predictable, stating that it was clear that Bonnie's best friend was the culprit when the character was introduced.
-He also called the mystery "one of the weakest that the show has ever done."
-However, he thought that there were some interesting character development possibilities stemming from the episode.
+She thought that the case of the week was predictable, stating that it was clear that Bonnie's best friend was the culprit when the character was introduced.
+She also called the mystery "one of the weakest that the show has ever done."
+However, she thought that there were some interesting character development possibilities stemming from the episode.
 Television Without Pity gave the episode a "C+".